 The Savio institutional cluster forms the foundation of the Berkeley Research Computing (BRC) Institutional/Condo Cluster.
-As of August 2016, the system consists of 331 compute nodes in various configurations to support a wide diversity of research applications, with a peak performance of 306 teraFLOPS per second, and offers approximately 1 Petabyte of high-speed parallel storage.
+As of January 2019, the system consists of 480 compute nodes in various configurations to support a wide diversity of research applications, with a total of over 11,500 cores and a peak performance of 450 teraFLOPS per second, and offers approximately 1.4 Petabytes of high-speed parallel storage.
 Savio was launched in May 2014, and is named after Mario Savio, a political activist and a key member of the Berkeley Free Speech Movement.

 The video below describes the difference between login, compute, and data transfer nodes:

 savio1: Savio1 is the first generation of compute nodes purchased in 2014.
 Each node is a Dell PowerEdge C6220 server blade equipped with two Intel Xeon 10-core Ivy Bridge processors (20 cores per node) on a single board configured as an SMP unit.
 The core frequency is 2.5 GHz and supports 8 floating-point operations per clock period with a peak performance of 20.8 GFLOPS/core or 400 GFLOPS/node.
 Turbo mode enables processor cores to operate at 3.3 Ghz when sufficient power and cooling are available.
 160 compute nodes are configured with 64 GB of 1866 Mhz DDR3 memory and 4 compute nodes are configured as "BigMem" nodes with 512 GB of 1600 Mhz DDR3 memory.